What’s this all about?

 If you ever feel uncomfortable with the way I’m using your information, please tell me.
 I never want you to feel uncomfortable.

 If I’m writing about a particular item or product (such as a book), I’ll often post a link that will enable you to buy that product from a book vendor.
 If you look closely at the link, you’ll notice that there’s some extra text in there; if you go on to buy that product, that text lets the vendor know that you came from my website, and I’ll be awarded a small percentage of the sale.
 The amounts we’re talking about are very small, but every little helps support my writing and helps me create new novels for you to enjoy.

 I cannot identify you when you use affiliate links; the vendor only tells me that someone bought a product from them.
 Using any of my affiliate links will not result in me acquiring any personal information about you.

 Emails sent to members of my mailing list also contain cookies.
 These cookies identify whether you have opened an email and/or clicked a link within the email.
 These cookies record your email address, IP address, date and time you opened an email and/or clicked a link.
 They help me see whether an email has performed well or if I need to make some changes in the emails I send you.
-Mailchimp sets these cookies, so I can’t control them.
-That means, if you object to the use of these cookies, you must unsubscribe from my newsletter; the link is at the bottom of every email I have sent you.
+MailerLite sets these cookies, so I can’t control them.
+That means, if you object to the use of these cookies, you must unsubscribe from my newsletter; the link is at the bottom of every email I send you.

 Comments on this site